 Start by using the rubber mallet to hit the clutch cover around its outer edge to try to break the seal.

 This may or may not work.
+It didn’t for me and I broke one of the tabs.
 There are small tabs located on the clutch cover (see photo).

 If you want to pry it off, use a pry bar cushioned by a wood block to gently pry the cover off and break the seal.